Controlled-Controlled-Phase Gates for Superconducting Qubits Mediated by a Shared Tunable Coupler: Introduction

 The standard approach for generating multi-qubit entanglement is the digital decomposition of multi-qubit operations into a discrete set of native single- and two-qubit gates~\cite{Barenco1995, Vartiainen2004, Shende2009, Shi2002}.
 This comes at the cost of a substantial overhead in runtime and qubit number, in particular if the connectivity between qubits is low.
 In superconducting qubit architectures, this has led to the development of problem-specific continuous two-qubit gate sets to partially reduce the overhead~\cite{Ganzhorn2019, Lacroix2020, Foxen2020, Abrams2020}.
 A complementary strategy is the direct use of multi-qubit entangling operations, which can significantly enhance the efficiency to create large-scale entanglement.
-This strategy has been convincingly demonstrated in trapped-ion based systems, in which the qubits collectively couple to a common vibrational mode~\cite{Kielpinski2002, Kranzl2022}.
+This strategy is employed in trapped ion systems with convincing demonstrations using common vibrational modes~\cite{Molmer1999, Kielpinski2002, Kranzl2022} and proposals using cavity-mediated interactions~\cite{Sorensen2003, Ramette2022}.
 The challenge is, however, to design multi-qubit operations that are fast and accurate when compared to an equivalent two-qubit gate decomposition, to avoid decoherence and reach high fidelities.
-For superconducting qubit architectures, several techniques for implementing multi-qubit operations have been investigated, e.g., utilizing non-computational qutrit states to implement more efficient digital decompositions~\cite{Mariantoni2011, Fedorov2012, Hill2021, Nikolaeva2022}, applying simultaneous pairwise couplings to generate effective multi-qubit interactions~\mbox{\cite{Kim2022, Baker2021, Gu2021, Nagele2022, Zhang2022}} or introducing a shared coupling element acting as a multi-qubit coupler~\cite{Mezzacapo2014, Paik2016, Song2017, Song2019, Menke2022}.
+For superconducting qubit architectures, several techniques for implementing multi-qubit operations have been investigated, e.g., utilizing non-computational qutrit states to implement more efficient digital decompositions~\cite{Mariantoni2011, Fedorov2012, Hill2021, Nikolaeva2022, Chu2021_QuAND}, applying simultaneous pairwise couplings to generate effective multi-qubit interactions~\mbox{\cite{Kim2022, Baker2021, Gu2021, Nagele2022, Zhang2022}} or introducing a shared coupling element acting as a multi-qubit coupler~\cite{Mezzacapo2014, Paik2016, Song2017, Lu2022, Song2019, Menke2022}.
 Each approach comes with its specific advantages and challenges.
 For instance, implementations based on qutrit decomposition are easy to calibrate since they use existing gate types but may suffer from decoherence due to long periods spent in higher excited states.
 Simultaneous pairwise couplings can be implemented on existing architectures but may be limited by low effective interaction strengths and spurious qubit interactions.
 And shared coupling elements provide high connectivity, but exhibit unwanted interaction terms caused by frequency crowding.